Sign up to receive updates about events and research from DEPC.

 8-4-2018 - Drug sentencing up for vote

 Ohio's Issue 1 is not the first time that direct democracy has been used to ask voters to weigh in directly on the question of how should crimes involving small amounts of illegal drugs be classified.
-Below you will find resources from two states, California and Oklahoma, whose voters have approved ballot measures that reclassified certain offenses from felonies to misdemeanors.
+Below you will find resources from states whose voters have approved ballot measures that reclassified certain offenses from felonies to misdemeanors.
 While the details of each measure are distinct, they can provide useful background for voters faced with Issue 1.

 In 2014, voters in California approved Proposition 47, which "reduces penalties for certain offenders convicted of nonserious and nonviolent property and drug crimes.
 The measure also allows certain offenders who have been previously convicted of such crimes to apply for reduced sentences.
 In addition, the measure requires any state savings that result from the measure be spent to support truancy (unexcused absences) prevention, mental health and substance abuse treatment, and victim services.”
 (Summary from California SOS Official Voter Information Guide)